Trayveon Williams: Junior season

 Prior to the season, Williams was selected to the second team All-SEC preseason team.
 He rushed for 240 yards in season opener against Northwestern State, second highest single-game in school history.
 He was named one of ten semifinalists for the Doak Walker Award.
-Following the regular season, Williams received first-team all-SEC honors from the league's coaches and the Associated Press, and second-team All-America honors from the Associated Press, Athlon Sports, and Sporting News.
+Following the regular season, Williams received first-team all-SEC honors from the league's coaches and the Associated Press (AP), and second-team All-American honors from the AP, Athlon Sports, and Sporting News.

 During the 2018 Gator Bowl, Williams broke the school records for single-season all-purpose yards and single-season rushing yards, and the Gator Bowl record for single-game rushing yards.
 The school record for single-season all-purpose yards was previously set by Cyrus Gray in 2010, while the single-season rushing yards record was set by Darren Lewis in 1988.
 Former Syracuse running back Floyd Little set the Gator Bowl record in 1966.
-On January 3, 2019, Williams announced that he would forgo his final year of eligibility and declare for the 2019 NFL Draft.
+On January 3, 2019, Williams announced that he would forgo his final year of eligibility and declare for the 2019 NFL draft.